Table of Contents

-- Use biodegradable soap away from major water sources, such as streams, creeks, ponds, and lakes.
-Leave No Trace recommends at least two hundred feet.
+- Always use biodegradable soap away from significant water bodies like streams, lakes, ponds, and creeks.
+As suggested by the Leave No Trace principles, maintain a distance of at least 200 feet.

 - Rinse your pot thoroughly after washing to eliminate any soap residues.